 - Butt-Monkey: Everyone gets their fair share of being this, but it's Wade and Roy who have it worst and most frequently.
 You're supposed to feel sorry for Wade getting tortured while you're supposed to laugh at the expense of Roy.

 - Camera Obscurer: Wade forgot the lens cover on when he tried to take a picture of the Through Ness Monster in the March 16, 1989 strip◊.

 - Catching Some Z's: Yes, they look like they do in Garfield, and yes, they also play with them sometimes, like when Orson uses the speech balloon tail from his Z like a light switch in the October 30, 1987 strip◊.

-- Comically Missing the Point: Orson told Booker and Sheldon the story of the boy who cried wolf and Booker learned the boy... needed a big club to hit the wolf with.
+- In the March 31, 1987 strip◊, Orson told Booker and Sheldon the story of the boy who cried wolf and Booker learned the boy... needed a big club to hit the wolf with.
 Orson isn't too pleased about Booker not realizing that the real moral of there being consequences to constantly lying about emergencies.

 - In the November 3, 1988 strip◊, a worm tries to sell gloves to another worm.
 When his potential customer got inside home without even speaking to him, he thought she went inside to pick up her handbag rather than the obvious reason a worm wouldn't be interested in buying gloves.

 - In the August 26, 1987 strip◊, Orson believes goalies must be ready to spring at any moment to avoid being hit with the ball.
 It takes a special kind of stupidity to not see that the point of the goalie is to have someone prevent the ball from entering the net.

 - Continuity Snarl: In some strips, Booker is known to enjoy ice cream and chocolate chip cookies but when Sheldon suggested leaving out milk and cookies for Santa, Booker was disgusted.